 When the Iranian Revolution broke out in 1979, a doctor by the name of Fereydoon Batmanghelidj was taken as a political prisoner for over two years.
 As is often the case, adversity was the doorway to an amazing discovery.
-One evening, the doctor was called to assist a fellow prisoner who was experiencing excruciating pain due to a peptic ulcer.
+One evening, the doctor was called to assist a fellow prisoner who was experiencing pain due to a peptic ulcer.
 With no medications available, Dr. Batmanghelidj gave the man two glasses of water.
 To everyone’s surprise, and within a few minutes, the man’s pain completely subsided.
 By continuing to drink more water, the man was free of pain for the four remaining months of his prison sentence.

-With time on his hands and with numerous subjects, Dr. Batmanghelidj found himself in a position to conduct extensive research on the medicinal effects of water for the prevention and relief of many stress-induced conditions.
-With water alone, he treated his fellow prisoners who suffered from ulcers and other degenerative diseases.
+With time on his hands and with numerous “patients,” Dr. Batmanghelidj found himself in a position to conduct extensive research on the medicinal effects of water for the prevention and relief of many stress-induced conditions.
+With water alone, he treated his fellow prisoners who suffered from ulcers and other degenerative conditions.
 When the time came for his trial and execution, Dr. Batmanghelidj presented the judge with a paper he had written on water as a treatment for peptic ulcers.
 His life was spared so that he could continue his research.
 His original work was eventually published in the Journal of Clinical Gastroenterology.
 This opened the way for further research which he eventually conducted in the U.S after his release from prison and following his escape from Iran.

 Many renowned scientists have predicted that water would become the medicine of the future.
 These individuals include Nobel prize winners (Albert Szent Györgyi and LinusPauling), as well as other more contemporary scientists (Mu Shik Jhon, Jacques Benveniste, and Rustum Roy).
 Each of these scientists has had an interest, not just in water, but in the molecular structure of water.
 Dr. Szent Györgyi said: “Since the molecular structure of water is the essence of life, the person who can control that structure in cellular systems will change the world.”

 Dr. Gerald Pollack, professor of bioengineering at the University of Washington has provided an enormity of evidence for water’s liquid crystalline state.
 His research has demonstrated huge (up to one meter in length) zones of crystalline water with a number of unique measurable characteristics including: molecular alignment, a negative electrical charge, greater viscosity, and an enhanced ability to absorb certain spectra of light.
 He and others have provided evidence that the liquid crystalline phase of water is more common than previously thought and that it is intimately connected with the generation and the preservation of life.
-His new book, The Fourth Phase of Water: Beyond Solid, Liquid Vapor, is brilliantly written.
+His book, The Fourth Phase of Water: Beyond Solid, Liquid Vapor, is brilliant.

 We have been aware for some time that healthy DNA is surrounded by liquid crystalline water.
 This water is responsible for the DNA’s stability.
 It is also responsible for supporting the electromagnetic field surrounding DNA.
 Water’s crystalline matrix, with its helical channels may play another (as yet unrecognized), role next to the helical strands of the DNA.
 We know that as water loses its structure, the integrity of the DNA is compromised.
 Youthful DNA, surrounded by highly structured water has a much stronger electromagnetic field than DNA from older individuals.
-Given this information, it is easy to understand why structured water has been considered by some to be the key to life and why it may also be the key to longevity.
+Given this information, it is easy to understand why structured water has been considered by some to be the key to life and why it may also be a key to longevity.

 Replenishing the hexagonal water in the human body can increase vitality, slow the aging process, and prevent disease.

 Today, our understanding of water goes beyond Dr. Batmanghelidj’s admonition to drink more water.
-It even goes beyond Dr. Jhon’s encouragement to drink structured water.
+It goes beyond Dr. Jhon’s encouragement to drink structured water.
 Today, we can also take advantage of the fact that water can carry information into our bodies.
 In fact, water can carry patterns that will change the way our cells respond.
 In this way, water literally has the capacity to be medicine—without the consequences of drugs or surgery.

-Mainstream science still holds tightly to the antiquated perspective that chemical compounds must be present in water to influence biological functions.
+Mainstream science still holds tightly to the perspective that chemical compounds must be present in water to influence biological functions.
 Yet it is well known that biological structures change physical properties more than chemical compounds do.
 This is illustrated by the fact that proteins are inactive unless they are folded in exactly the right way.
 Their structure, not their chemistry, determines their activity.
 When water is structured, it not only has a greater capacity to store information but it also has the infrastructure to deliver messages with greater speed and accuracy.
-A growing body of scientific evidence confirms water’s role as an accumulator, transmitter, and transducer of energy patterns.
+A growing body of scientific evidence confirms water’s role as an accumulator, transmitter, amplifier and transducer of energy.

 Water as an information carrier